lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 XRISM
 ~~~~~

-A single instrument specification is available for *XRISM*, for the "Resolve"
+Three instrument specifications are available for *XRISM*.
+For the *Resolve*
-microcalorimeter instrument, named ``"xrism_resolve"``.
-It has a 5.6-meter focal
+instrument, the ``"xrism_resolve"`` specification has a ~3 arcminute square FoV
-length, no dithering, a 3-arcminute field of view, and 0.5-arcminute pixels.
-The
-ARF assumes the full PSF without detector boundary, and an extended source flat
-model.
+with 6 pixels on a side.
+The RMF assumes 5 eV spectral resolution.
+This instrument
+specification assumes no gate valve.
+The ``"xrism_resolve_withGV"`` specification
+assumes the presence of gate valve.

+For the *Xtend* instrument, the ``"xrism_xtend"`` specification has 2x2 CCDs laid
+out in a ~38' FoV, with a pixel size of ~1.77".

 The response files, PSF model, and instrumental background model used for
-*XRISM*/Resolve in SOXS were obtained from
+*XRISM* in SOXS were obtained from
 `here <https://heasarc.gsfc.nasa.gov/docs/xrism/proposals/index.html>`_.

 .. _axis: